schuhva/Music-Generation/doc/releases/2.09/Base_01.rst

 --------------------------------------

 This library changes from version to version.
-New or changed code is first explaind above.
+New or changed code is first explained above.
 This is a copy of music\_generation.py

 .. literalinclude:: music_generation.py
    :language: python